Chiriquí Viejo river, Panama, 1991

 Chiriquí Viejo river, Panama, 2016

-Thanks to Hector, who bravely paved the way in 1991, opening Panama to white water sports, we are rafting down the Chiriquí Viejo river at the border with Costa Rica.
+White water expert with US military training, Hector Sanchez bravely paved the way in 1991, opening Panama to white water sports.
+Today, it is thanks to him that we are rafting down the Chiriquí Viejo River at the border with Costa Rica.
 Things have evolved slightly: we don’t need to scoop buckets of water out of our top of the line self-drained raft ; our Indian guide Umberto was trained by Hector himself and knows the river very well ; the dry season weakens the flow rate making the toughest rapid to go through on our way, a class 3.
 Still, white water rafting this 15-kilometre section of the Chiriquí Viejo river remains an adventure.

 Today, the river seems calm, as we are floating down on our bright yellow raft.
 Noisy parrots fly over.
-Kingfishers and herons hunt for fish in this highly biodiverse environment, home to birds such as the blue-crowned motmot, the flame-colored tanager or the endangered quetzal (stay tuned – article to be published soon!), and mammals like howler and capuchin monkeys, sloths… The water temperature is mild and the sun warms up my skin.
+Kingfishers and herons hunt for fish in this highly biodiverse environment, home to birds such as the blue-crowned motmot, the flame-colored tanager or the endangered quetzal, and mammals like howler and capuchin monkeys, sloths… The water temperature is mild and the sun warms up my skin.
 Local kids are cooling off in the river, while their parents are washing their clothes or fishing.
 A few splashes of water wet my upper legs as the raft makes its way on the white waters.
 In my head, I replay the safety instructions Hector explained vividly before we entered the raft.

-With Barú volcano by Boquete (stay tuned – article to be published soon!) being the highest point of Panama culminating at 3475 metres, and the proximity of the oceans, every river in the Chiriqui area of Panama presents high gradients, creating an exhilarating playground for white water sports.
+With Barú volcano by Boquete being the highest point of Panama culminating at 3,475 meters, and the proximity of the oceans, every river in the Chiriqui area of Panama presents high gradients, creating an exhilarating playground for white water sports.

 Our guide starts commanding us: “Forward, forward, paddle hard forward!”
 I see why: we are approaching a class 3 rapid, a maze of white waters that end up pounding on a cliff in a 90° bend.
 The raft starts bouncing up and down, and I keep my eyes narrowed to be able to see where we are going as Umberto screams: “down”!
 A big tree hanging over the water almost knocks me out of the raft, but I am safe on its bottom, unlike one of our team members who is launched into the white whirlpool!
 With everyone safely back on board and getting into calmer waters, we look back on the rapids.
 Umberto explains: “It is a class 4 to 5 rapid in the rainy season”.